❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 Nowadays, it is more important than ever to think about the responsibility and conservation of our natural resources.
 Part of a strategically circular economy is ‘urban mining’, which aims to take into account all material flows from raw material extraction to waste management and to reuse the secondary materials obtained.

-‘Urban mining’ is also used in metal processing by German refineries to recover secondary metals.
+‘Urban mining’ is also used in metal processing by German refineries such as C. Hafner GmbH + Co.
+KG to recover secondary metals.
 Precious metals from e-waste, for example, are recycled and processed into secondary materials that are integrated into the circular economy.

 Learn more about ‘urban mining’ →